 Congratulations!
 You’ve decided to do your yoga teacher training.
 This is such an exciting and life-changing experience that you’re about to embark on.

-Because you’ll not only learn about how to teach yoga and all the fancy yoga postures, but you’ll also deepen your own personal practice.
+There are countless benefits of taking YTT.
+You’ll not only learn about how to teach yoga and all the fancy yoga postures, but you’ll also deepen your own personal practice.

 Both physically and spiritually.

 It’ll take you beyond anywhere any of even your favorite yoga classes could have taken you and give you so much more than the title of ‘yoga instructor’.

 This is only true if you choose the right training program.

 Unfortunately, not all yoga instructor courses are created equal (but all will gladly take your money).

 So knowing how to choose a teacher training program is super important.
 And I’ll help you do exactly that 🙂